veliswaan/wanderly-travel-agent/TUTORIAL.md

 ### What to know about AWS billing

 Most of us hesitate to create an AWS account because we fear the unexpected bill.
+I understand this fear, so below I walk you through a few setups to help you prevent getting this unexpected bill.

-For **new AWS accounts**; when you create a new AWS account [you get $100-200 in free AWS credits](https://aws.amazon.com/free/) that CAN be used for Amazon Bedrock.
+For **new AWS accounts**; when you create a new AWS account [you get $100-200 in free AWS credits](https://aws.amazon.com/free/) and these credits CAN be used for Amazon Bedrock.
 This means you can likely complete this entire tutorial **for free** using AWS credits.

-### How much will this tutorial cost you
+### How much will this tutorial cost you (if you don't have AWS credits)

 Without AWS credits, using the Amazon Nova Pro model in Amazon Bedrock, this tutorial will cost as follows: